Junaid Khan (cricketer): Selection into the Pakistan team

 In December 2012, Khan was again picked for the series against India and was given a chance in the ODI series and he performed superbly by picking up 4 wickets in the first match (clean bowled Sehwag, Kohli, Yuvraj) and helped in Pakistan win in first ODI and again performed superbly in the second ODI and picked up three wickets including two top order vital wickets of Gambhir and Kohli.
 In November 2013, despite his injured shin, he successfully defended 9 runs off the final over in Port Elizabeth clinching Pakistan a 1 run win and Pakistan's first bilateral ODI series win against the Proteas.

-He was also named in the T20I XI by Cricinfo for his performances in 2013.
+He was also named in the T20I XI by ESPNcricinfo for his performances in 2013.

 He was also named as part of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC and Cricbuzz.

 Khan also has an impressive record against Sri Lanka, having played 13 games, 7 Tests and 6 ODIs.
 He has taken all four of his Test five-wicket hauls against Sri Lanka, 2 in the UAE and 2 in SL.
 His best innings bowling figures of 5/38 was taken against them, as well as best match figures, 8/151.
 Also, 48 of his international wickets have come against this particular side.
 He picked up his 50th Test wicket in his 14 Tests by claiming Dinesh Chandimal's wicket in the first Test against them in the UAE, in the 2013/14 season.
 He was also the highest wicket-taker in the ODI leg of the same tour, having 13 scalps from 5 games.

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 However, on 20 May 2019, he was dropped from Pakistan's squad, after they announced their final team for the tournament.